MagnusSletten/nmrlipids-data-portal/README.md

 * **Github Gateway** – a Flask/Gunicorn service that provides authenticated endpoints for file uploads and user authentitcation through github and proxies to the Databank API
 * **Databank API** – a Flask/Gunicorn service serving composition data from the Databank library

+If anything is unclear. feel free to reach out at: magnus_sletten@outlook.com

 ---

 ## Table of Contents